cesalberca/katas/README.md

 ## Workflow

 Always start with the tests.
-Think about a ~~good~~ great name test and start with the `expect`.
+Think about a ~~good~~ great test name and start with the `expect`.
 For instance, lets think about a functionality that gives us the highest number of an array.

-A first test could be:
+We create the file `<YOUR_USERNAME>.<NAME_OF_KATA>.spec.ts` in `highest-number/solutions` A first test could be:

 ```typescript
 describe('getHighestNumber', () => {